-This recipe is not perfect until you’ve added your own touch to it.
+This recipe is not perfect until you’ve added your touch to it.
 That’s why we encourage you to play with your food.
-Roasting fatty cuts of meat, on low temperature for a long time bring out the complex layers of flavor.
+Roasting fatty cuts of meat at low temperatures for a long time brings out the complex layers of flavor.
 Adding root vegetables to the pot further enhances the flavor.
-Call to your inner chef to come out and play and change up this recipe.
+Call your inner chef to come out and play and change up this recipe.
 Here are some ideas:

-- Use parsnips, butternut squash, or sweet potatoes for more veggie variety
+- Use parsnips, butternut squash, or sweet potatoes to add more veggie variety.

-- Add in a few thick slices of apple or pear for a little sweetness
+- Add a few thick slices of apple or pear for sweetness.

-- For dessert, serve with a slice of our Honey Glazed Caramelized Pears for dessert
+- For dessert, serve with a slice of our Honey Glazed Caramelized Pears dessert.